Bhavinvs/esp-32/wokwi-project-26/README.md

 👉 [Click here to open the simulation](https://wokwi.com/projects/433286448567659521)

-Use the virtual object slider to adjust the water level.
-When the distance is below 20 cm, the LED turns **on** (tank full).
-When it's above 180 cm, the LED turns **off** (tank empty).
+Use the object slider to simulate different water levels.
+- When the object is **closer to the sensor (< 20 cm)** → LED turns **on**.
+- When the object is **farther from the sensor (> 180 cm)** → LED turns **off**.

 🔧 **How to Customize**
-- Adjust the distance thresholds in `sketch.ino` to fit your actual tank dimensions.
+- Modify the distance thresholds in `sketch.ino` to suit your tank’s dimensions.
-- Replace the LED with a relay module to control a real water pump.
+- Replace the LED with a relay module to control an actual water pump or motor.
-- Add a buzzer or LCD display for alerts and status indication.
+- Add serial output or an LCD display for real-time water level monitoring.

 📚 **Learning Focus**
-- Measuring water level using ultrasonic distance sensing.
+- Accurate water level detection using ultrasonic sensors.
-- Using conditional logic to control outputs (e.g., pump) based on sensor input.
+- Conditional output control based on real-time sensor data.
-- Simulating smart control systems with ESP32 for real-life applications.
+- Simulating practical water management systems using ESP32.